loconsta/GoodMovieWithoutMoney/index.md

 Mr. Costantin and his amazing team work day and night to present the analysis as soon as possible.

-2 weeks later you receive an envelope with the results from the consulting company you hired. </p>
+After 2 weeks you receive an envelope with the results from the consulting company you hired.

+## Letter
+Dear future movie director,

+Me and my team worked full-time to provide you this report.
+We hope you are going to appreciate the analysis we made.

+We stay at your disposal for any additional questions.

+Best regards,

+Loris Costantin

 ## Abstract